SajpoX/TA-Bootcamp-E2E/README.md

 5. Check that the main page opened

 ## Running the tests
-- run the command `yarn install` in the root path of the repository package.
+- run the command `npm install` in the root path of the repository package.
-- run the command `yarn run wdio` in the root path of the repository package.
+- run the command `npm run wdio` in the root path of the repository package.